biol-4800/reproducibleResearch/syllabus.md

 # Final project

 The final project will consist of 3 parts.
 First, you will develop a project proposal.
 Second, you will do the proposed project, and the final product will be a versioned and end-to-end reproducible analytical workflow that could potentially lead to a peer-reviewed publication.
-Lastly, you will briefly present your work to the class.
+Lastly, you will briefly present your work to the class (15 minute scientific presentation).

 This means that I will expect not only a well-written and clear manuscript, but also documentation to easily reproduce all analyses, figures, and compile manuscript text.
 Some things I would like to see incorporated into the final projects: